VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Profile/Objects/RoleType.md

 # RoleType ==~object~==

-The `RoleType` representsa a role with its corresponding information.
+This type represents a a role with its corresponding information.

 ## Fields